 Applications handling deep learning and data-intensive workloads require a high level of computing power.
-GPUs play a very crucial role in achieving such rapid rate of computations.
-Dockers didn't support access to GPUs natively.
-To execute a container that uses GPUs, there are open source solutions (for e.g. Nvidia-Docker)which provides the containers with necessary dependencies to access the GPU.
+GPUs play a very crucial role in achieving such a rapid rate of computation.
+Dockers didn’t support access to GPUs natively.
+To execute a container that uses GPUs, there are open source solutions (e.g. Nvidia-Docker)which provide the containers with the necessary dependencies to access the GPU.
 Thus, the underlying GPU infrastructure gets exposed to the containers.
-These solutions have been integrated with Kubernetes - where deep learning algorithms running in Kubernetes pods can access the GPUs as per their needs.
+These solutions have been integrated with Kubernetes – where deep learning algorithms running in Kubernetes pods can access the GPUs as per their needs.

 With Kubernetes becoming the de-facto choice for cloud-native application deployment, Helm, the package manager for Kubernetes, is also picking up pace.
 With a single click, Helm can fetch software from the repositories, install software dependencies, install software and configure the software.
 To design a fully automated and portable cloud-native deployment, both Helm and TOSCA are leveraged.
 While TOSCA offers high-level modeling, helm offers the low-level building blocks of the software.